Think LA Traffic is Bad? See Where to Avoid During Winter Holidays

 More Americans are making up for lost time during the coronavirus pandemic by traveling this winter holiday season.

-The busiest days on the road are expected to be the Friday before Christmas and the Friday before New Year’s.
+The busiest days on the road are expected to be the Friday before Christmas and the Friday before New Year’s Day.

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

 Some Southern California spots will see heavier traffic than usual.
-AAA says traffic on I-5 South between the LA Zoo area to the 605 Freeway will see a 95% increase.
+AAA says traffic on the 5 Freeway south between the LA Zoo area to the 605 Freeway will see a 95% increase.
 Another area with heavy congestions will be on the southbound 405 Freeway between Sunset Boulevard the 105 Freeway intersection.

 AAA also warns air travelers to expect packed airports and flights.
 More than 7 million Americans are set to fly – increasing air travel by 14 percent compared to last year.
 Travelers are advised fly on Christmas Day and New Year’s Day if they want to avoid the crowds.